Sidhanth-2005/Credit_Risk_prediction/README.md

 **Recall:** 0.1984
 **F1-Score:** 0.2974

-> ⚠️ The dataset is **imbalanced**, meaning most people did *not* default — so accuracy alone can be misleading.
+> ⚠️ The dataset is **imbalanced** — most people did *not* default, so accuracy alone can be misleading.

 ---

 ## 🧠 Insights
-- High accuracy (~93%) doesn’t mean the model performs well due to imbalance.
+- High accuracy (~93%) is due to class imbalance — not necessarily good prediction of defaulters.
-- ROC-AUC gives a better sense of true performance.
+- ROC-AUC is a better measure of discrimination ability.
-- Improvement can be achieved with techniques like **SMOTE**, **class weighting**, or **resampling**.
+- Performance can be improved with **resampling**, **feature scaling**, and **hyperparameter tuning**.

 ---

 ## 🚀 Future Improvements
 ✅ Apply SMOTE or undersampling for balancing.
-✅ Use hyperparameter tuning with GridSearchCV.
+✅ Use GridSearchCV for parameter tuning.
-✅ Try advanced models (LightGBM, CatBoost, Neural Nets).
+✅ Experiment with LightGBM, CatBoost, or deep learning models.

 ---

 ## 🛠️ Tech Stack
 - **Language:** Python 🐍
 - **Libraries:** Scikit-Learn, XGBoost, Pandas, NumPy, Matplotlib
-- **Environment:** Google Colab
+- **Platforms:** Kaggle Notebooks, Google Colab
 - **Version Control:** GitHub

 ---

 ## ✍️ Author
 **Sidhanth**